yiuc/devsecops-jenkins-scanner/README.md

 1. Destroy the provisioned resources.

     `cdk destoy --all`
+2. Manual clean up ECR and S3

-2. Check the Log group for any remaining logs.
+3. Check the Log group for any remaining logs.
-3. check you bill in next day
+4. check you bill in next day

 ## Reference